 Leaving The Scene Of An Accident In Michigan

-In Michigan, Leaving the Scene of an Accident statutes punish people who are involved in an accident who do not stop and provide the required information to the other driver or most proximate police department.
-However, even the term “Accident” can be vague, leaving a driver uncertain about what her obligations are following a minor incident.
-“Knowledge” of the accident provides another grey area, especially if the driver does not realize the extent of the accident.
-Further, drivers are often unaware of their reporting requirements (after all, when was the last time you heard a public information message telling these people what do in the event of a minor accident, similar to seatbelt use ((‘click it or ticket’)) or texting/driving ((‘it can wait, as it’s against law’)).
-Lastly, what information is even required to report, other than a name and insurance information?
-This ambiguity can lead to a separate charge, called “Fail to Report an Accident,” still a misdemeanor.
+In Michigan, Leaving the Scene of an Accident statutes punish people who are involved in an accident who don’t stop and provide the required information to the other driver or most proximate police department.
+Even the term “accident” can be vague, leaving a driver uncertain about what his or her obligations are following a minor incident.
+“Knowledge” of the accident s is another grey area, especially if the driver doesn’t realize the extent of the accident.
+Drivers are often unaware of their reporting requirements (after all, when was the last time you heard a public information message telling these people what do in the event of a minor accident, similar to seatbelt use ‘click it or ticket’ or texting/driving ‘it can wait, as it’s against law’) What information is required to report, other than a name and insurance information?
+This ambiguity can lead to a separate charge, called “Fail to Report an Accident,” which is still a misdemeanor.

-Leaving the Scene/Failing to Report charges range from misdemeanors to felonies, depending upon the type of accident.
-For example, leaving an accident resulting in damage only to a fixture is a misdemeanor carrying no license consequences.
+Leaving the Scene/Failing to Report charges range from misdemeanors to felonies, depending on the type of accident.
+Leaving an accident resulting in damage only to a fixture is a misdemeanor carrying no license consequences.
 Leaving an accident resulting in property damage to another car is a misdemeanor carrying with it 6 points on a driver’s master record.
 And leaving the scene of an accident resulting in injury or death are felony charges, resulting in possible imprisonment and complete suspension or revocation of driving privileges.

-Dan Geherin, owner of the Geherin Law Group PLLC (GLGMichigan) in Ann Arbor, has defended hundreds of Leaving the Scene/Failing to Report cases in his 22+year career.
-Dan has a long, verifiable track record of success defending these allegations, both in terms of trial victories, voluntary dismissals and successful negotiations.
-He’s also a driver’s license specialist (see his website, MiLicenseLawyer.com), so he knows how to answer questions about license consequences and help client avoid the pitfalls of these charges and the effect they have on a person’s ability to drive.
+Dan Geherin, owner of Geherin Law Group PLLC. in Ann Arbor, has defended hundreds of Leaving the Scene/Failing to Report cases in his 22+year career.
+Dan has a long, track record of success defending these allegations, both in terms of trial victories, voluntary dismissals and successful negotiations.
+He’s also a driver’s license specialist, so he knows how to answer questions about license consequences and help clients avoid the pitfalls of these charges and the effect they have on a person’s ability to drive.

 If you’re being investigated or charged with “Hit and Run” allegations in Ann Arbor or throughout Washtenaw County, please contact Dan and his firm at GLG Michigan immediately.
 We’ll thoroughly explain the laws and determine whether a viable defense exists for your charge.